 - Project Adventure instructors

 Leaders and instructors should also consult current literature on climbing and rappelling for additional guidance.
 Topping Out: A BSA Climbing/Rappelling Manual, No. 3207A, is the most authoritative guide currently available from the Boy Scouts of America.

 3. Physical Fitness

-Require evidence of fitness for the climbing/rappelling activity with at least a current BSA Personal Health and Medical Record—Class 1, No. 34414.
+Require evidence of fitness for the climbing/rappelling activity with at least a current BSA Personal Health and Medical Record.
 A fitness regimen is recommended prior to participation in climbing or rappelling.
 The adult supervisor should adapt all supervision, discipline, and precautions to anticipate any potential risks associated with individual health conditions.

 If a significant health condition is present, an examination by a licensed health-care practitioner should be required by the adult supervisor before permitting participation in climbing or rappelling.
 The adult supervisor should inform the climbing instructor about each participant's medical conditions.